🇨🇦

 RCMP Check Validity Period

 RCMP Criminal Record Checks are valid for approximately 6 months.
-If GAC authentication or processing delays extend beyond this window, the check expires and must be re-ordered[1].
+If GAC apostille processing delays extend beyond this window, the check expires and must be re-ordered[1].

 2